mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 ## Install a package

 NPM packages are commonly-installed by using the `npm` or `yarn` commands in a JavaScript project.
-You can install a package from the scope of a project, group, or instance.
+You can install a package from the scope of a project or instance.

+If multiple packages have the same name and version, when you install a package, the most recently-published package is retrieved.

 1. Set the URL for scoped packages by running: